yyutong/tp/docs/UserGuide.md

 Navigate back to the feature list: [Features](#3-features)

 #### 3.12 Show Currency Codes: `show-codes`
-Show a full list of currency codes with its corresponding currency full name.
+Show a full list of supported currencies with their corresponding currency codes.

 Format: `show-codes`